 Signs You Need to See a Dentist

 When there is erosion in your teeth, your protective enamel wears down, exposing the sensitive dentin underneath.
-You will know if you have eroded enamel if your teeth are sensitive to extreme temperatures or sweets.
+You will know if you have an eroded weak enamel if your teeth are sensitive to extreme temperatures or sweets.
 Your teeth may also appear discolored, cracked, or indented on their surface.
 Eroded teeth are more at risk to common tooth problems like decay or cavities, so it is important to see your dentist as soon as you notice a problem.

 How to Prevent Tooth Erosion